idptools/goose/README.md

 Special Cases : 'C', 'P', 'G', and 'H'
 The 'Special Cases' residues are, for any function that accounts for the class of a residue, not interchangable with any other residues.

+**For ALL** sequence variants, you can specify ``cutoff``, which changes the disorder cutoff value.
+A higher cutoff means higher confidence that the sequence is disordered.
+The default value is 0.6.

 ### The constant_class_var()